cdanek/KaimiraWeightedList/README.md

 ### Reducing Add() Costs

-Since adding items incurs a recalculation of weights, if you'd like to add many items at once, you can do so with a list of `WeightedListItem<T>` items.
+Since adding items incurs a recalculation of weights, if you'd like to add many items at once, you can do so with an `ICollection` of `WeightedListItem<T>` items.
 This will only recalculate the weights once.
 For large lists, this is recommended.

 ```cs
 List<WeightedListItem<string>> myItems = new()